F5Networks/f5-azure-arm-templates/experimental/failover/same-net/via-api/n-nic/new-stack/bigiq/README.md

 - If you are using a failover via-API template and performing an in-place upgrade of BIG-IP v13.1.1 or later, you must follow the instructions in [Post-Deployment Configuration Steps](#post-deployment-configuration-steps)
 - All templates now deploy Standard SKU Azure Public IP Addresses.
 - If you choose "No" in response to the provisionPublicIP parameter, the choice for "numberOfExternalIps" is not honored and no public IP addresses are created.
 - All templates deploy Azure Virtual Machines and Virtual Machine Scale Sets into Availability Zones in supported regions; Availability Sets are still created in unsupported regions.
 Virtual Machine Scale Sets are distributed across zones 1, 2, and 3; failover Virtual Machines across zones 1 and 2.
-Standalone Virtual Machines are placed in zone 1 by default; however, you may select zone 1, 2, or 3 using the new zoneChoice parameter.
+Standalone Virtual Machines are placed in zone 1 by default.
 - Using dynamic assignment for TMM interface is leveraged for initial deployment convenience and a requirement for some environments but not recommended in most production environments.
 IP configs can be converted to static post deployment
 - Address translation is done by enabling ip forwarding [Azure documentaion](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface#enable-or-disable-ip-forwarding)